 Habib Jalib a revolutionist!

-On march, 24.
-1928 in a village near hoshiarpur (British India) a little boy was born named Habib Ahmad, who grew up to become “Habib Jalib” by raising the voice of poor, enslaved victims of the UN-divided India.
-He was a revolutionary poet, who opposed martial law when no one else could even speak about it, but he did and kept on opposing it till his last breath.
+On March, 24.
+1928 in a village near Hoshiarpur (British India) a little boy was born named Habib Ahmad, who grew up to become “Habib Jalib” by raising the voice of poor, enslaved victims of the UN-divided India.
+He was a revolutionary poet, who opposed martial law when no one else could even speak about it, but he did and kept on opposing it until his last breath.
 He was an activist in the times when people were afraid and were a victim of oppression from the state and the Leaders.

-During his early years, he lived in India but after partition he migrated to Pakistan forcefully because he wanted to stay in India and support the famous “two-nation theory”.
+During his early years, he lived in India but after partition, he migrated to Pakistan forcefully because he wanted to stay in India and support the famous “two-nation theory”.
 He started his career as a proofreader in a newspaper called Daily Imroze.
 But the spark inside him burned brighter than the fire around him and he emerged as a poet.
-He caught people’s eye by his recitation of his own poetry.
-People used to listen him for hours, since there were no radios back then but yet his voice echoed the whole area.
-He was one of those ordinary people who are loved by everyone and this is what attracted people the most.
+He caught people’s eye by the recitation of his own poetry.
+People used to listen to him for hours since there were no radios back then but yet his voice echoed the whole area.
+He was one of those ordinary people who is loved by everyone and this is what attracted people the most.
 His beautiful recitation when mingled with his words, addressing the feelings of common people, was something that thrilled.
 He bravely depicted the socio-political issues that he felt in those times.

 He criticized Ayub’s Martial Law as

-There is smoke of teargas in the air
+There is the smoke of tear gas in the air

 And bullets are raining all around